Experience the winter bucket list in Calgary and go ice skating at Bowness Park Lagoon. It’s the most scenic outdoor rink and you’ll have a blast!

 Skate rentals at Bowness Park

-Bowness Park Skate Shop (operated by University of Calgary Outdoor Centre) provides rentals of skates, ice bikes, skate-aid (stabilizer for small children), skate sharpening, and helmets (free).
+Bowness Park Skate Shop (operated by the University of Calgary Outdoor Centre) provides rentals of skates, ice bikes, skate-aid (stabilizer for small children), skate sharpening, helmets (free), and cross-country ski package (boots, skis, poles).
 They’re located at the Boathouse.

 Safety information for ice skating at Bowness Park lagoon: helmets are not mandatory at outdoor ice rinks in Calgary but are strongly recommended.